ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 {: #command-options-connect-gateway-create}

 `--file JSON_FILE`
 :   JSON file for input data.
 Input method for AS Prepend values.
-Required or specify `GATEWAY_NAME'.
+Required or specify `GATEWAY_NAME`.

 `GATEWAY_NAME`
 :   Specify a name for the new gateway.
 Required or specify `--file JSON_FILE`.